wp-plugins/40nuggets/tags/0.6.2/readme.txt

 == Description ==

-**Looking to grow your website's conversion rates?
+**Looking to grow your website's conversions without spamming your visitors?
 40Nuggets is your easy solution.**

 * Improve conversion rates by up to 40%
-* Get more conversions without spamming your visitors
 * Build your newsletter opt-in list
 * Offer coupons
 * Capture bouncing traffic (exit-intent)